ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    b.
 Select a location.
    c.
 Enter an IP range for the subnet in CIDR notation, say  `10.240.1.0/24`.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 3. Select **VPC default** for your subnet access control list(ACL).
 You can configure the Inbound and outbound rules later.
-4. Switch the Public gateway to **Attached** as attaching a public gateway will allow all attached resources to communicate with the public Internet.
+4. Switch the Public gateway to **Attached** because attaching a public gateway will allow all attached resources to communicate with the public Internet.
 You can also attach the public gateway after you create the subnet.
 5. Click **Create subnet** to provision.

 ### Create a frontend virtual server instance